 60 Days Past Due

 At 60 days past due, the issuing financial institution may suspend the account from accepting new charges and may assess a late fee of 1 percent of the card balance.

 90 Days Past Due

 At 90 days past due, the issuing financial institution may close the account permanently and may assess a late fee of 1 percent of the card balance.
-Once an account has been closed, it may not be reinstated.
+Once an account is closed, it may not be reinstated.

 The issuing financial institution may send a demand letter to the cardholder requesting payment in full within 30 days.